Pricing

 (c) negotiating a transfer document

-(i) registering the purchase and any mortgage at HM Land Registry.
+(h) registering the purchase at HM Land Registry.

 Average fees for a typical leasehold sale without complications for a price ranging from £1,000,001 to £2,000,000